Canadian Homes and Gardens

 Canadian Homes and Gardens was a magazine published by Maclean-Hunter in Canada from 1925 until 1962, succeeded by Canadian Homes, which was published until 1978.

 It targeted an upper middle class or upper class market, mainly of women, giving advice on home decoration.
 The distinction between editorial content and advertising was blurred.

 History

 John Bayne Maclean purchased the magazine in 1925.

 From then until January 1960 Maclean-Hunter published thirty seven volumes of the magazine.
 In 1930 Maclean-Hunter published the 242-page Canadian homes and gardens : book of houses.
 Canadian Homes and Gardens was sold in 1962.
 It was succeeded by Canadian Homes.
-This magazine, devoted to interior decoration, was published by Maclean-Hunter until 1978.
+The magazine, devoted to interior decoration, was published by Maclean-Hunter until 1978.

 Audience

 Canadian Homes and Gardens targeted urban readers from the upper and upper-middle classes.
 It competed with U.S. magazines such as Better Homes and Gardens, publishing feature articles on home planning and "gracious living".
 In the 1920s Canadian Homes and Gardens carried stories and illustrations of developments in furniture and appliance design, including Art Deco styles.

 At this time Art Deco was associated with a wealthy elite who want to be seen as modern and cosmopolitan.

 During the Great Depression, the magazine painted an upbeat picture when describing the 1933-34 radios, linking them to high culture, adventure and the home:

 Lorrie Dunington-Grubb (1877–1945), a Toronto-based landscape architect who co-founded Sheridan Nurseries, wrote articles on garden design for Canadian Homes and Gardens.
 The magazine also helped to promote Canadian nationhood through the concept of a popular Canadian culture expressed in terms of residential aesthetics.

 Thus in July 1929 Canadian Homes and Gardens published an article on a project by the architect Elizabeth Lalor Harding to convert a farmhouse in the Muskoka region into a summer residence.
 She was interested in developing a Canadian style of architecture.

 Around 1945 the Greater Vancouver region emerged as a center of architectural modernism, with elegant and innovative designs.

 This regional style was given extensive coverage in Canadian Homes and Gardens.